-The TMDL report defines the appropriate water quality criteria for reducing public health risk from waterborne disease-causing organisms, for protecting designated uses (including recreational and shellfish growing area), and for implementing the antidegradation policy (pages 19-20 TMDL report).
-Water quality classification and water quality standards of all surface waters of the State of Maine have been established by the Maine Legislature at Title 38 MRSA 464-469.
+The TMDL report defines the appropriate water quality criteria for reducing public health risk from waterborne disease-causing organisms, for protecting designated uses and for implementing the antidegradation policy (pages 19-20 2009 TMDL report).
+Water quality classifications and water quality standards of all surface waters of the State of Maine have been established by the Maine Legislature at Title 38 MRSA 464-469.